 Don Murray, IL Riviera Maya Correspondent, who lives in Mexico says, “The thing I like, most of all is how easy it is to simply purchase what you need from the pharmacy, without needing a prescription, in most cases.
 All the major pharmacies have an adjoining doctor’s clinic in case you need a consultation.
 And it’s free.
 Most meds cost only about 25% to 30% of the cost of meds in the States.
 We simply pay out-of-pocket.”

 Used in the treatment of high blood sugar levels caused by type 2 diabetes.

-Glucophage is $17 cheaper in Costa Rica or two times cheaper than in the U.S.
+Glucophage is $22 cheaper in Costa Rica or more than two times cheaper than in the U.S.